yjiangnan/rosely/README.md

 `combine_by_gene` implements both Stouffer's z-score method and Fisher's *p*-value method to combine the results of different constructs for the same gene.

 ### 6. KEGG pathway enrichment analysis
 Module `pathwayanalysis` includes tools for Gene Ontology (GO) and KEGG pathway enrichment analysis, gene id mapping, and for drawing the enriched pathways with nodes color-coded by provided values such as z-scores and fold changes.
-The enrichment analysis p-values are calculated by Bayesian method (the same function in presence/absence analysis without dilution (dilution factor set to 1)) to achieve more accurate and robust statistics.

 ## Installation
 ### Option 1